Tenant Placement Services vs. Property Management

 What is Ongoing Property Management?

-Ongoing property management refers to the full suite of services that take place after the tenant is placed.
-This service involves continuous oversight and management of the property, ensuring that it’s properly maintained, the tenant is happy, and all financial transactions run smoothly.
+Ongoing property management or just “property management” includes all the services that take place after the tenant is placed.
+This involves continuous oversight and management of the property, ensuring that it’s properly maintained, the tenant is happy, and all financial transactions run smoothly.

 Key Features of Ongoing Property Management